-The course T.A. will hold office hours in the MATHLAB in order to assist you with problems that you may encounter in carrying out your assignments.
-Lecture outlines will be provided via the course web site.
+The course T.A. will hold office hours in order to assist you with problems that you may encounter in carrying out your assignments.

 Attendance

 As per the University policy outlined in the Undergraduate Student Bulletin, students are expected to regularly attend all classes.
 If an absence occurs causing you to miss an exam or homework assignment due to a legitimate reason (illness, medical issue, death of a family member, jury duty, military service) please provide full documentation of the reason to the Office of the Dean of Students (222 Students Activities Center, 631-632-7320) and ask them to contact your instructors.